 When the Hedges put the property back on the market (for the fourth time) in the spring of 2002, Bob lowered the price again, hoping to finally unload the deteriorating resort for good this time.
 Bob Hedges put a for sale sign up over the old “Amanae Foundation” sign left by Christine Day et. al. after foreclosure in 2001.
 By then, retreat centers were in high demand in California, and several interested parties looked at the property with hopes of finding the right place to build their dream retreat, educational center, or healing center, etc. The run-down condition of the buildings and the water system surely discouraged many would-be buyers, until the current family of owners came along and discovered the dusty jewel.

 On March 16, 2002 the stage was set for what is now Frogwood Lodge Retreat Center, when we paid our first visit to the ailing Bear Wallow (and noticed several beautiful frogs during our walk around the property).
 Clearly the site was very run down, but the unique (grandfathered) commercial use permit, ten-building infrastructure, excellent privacy, gushing spring water, and healthy redwood/fir/madrone forest made the place a prized jewel, despite its condition.

 We continue to improve the buildings and grounds to make Frogwood more usable and more comfortable.
-The current focus is on renting the facility to groups of up to 60 people, and we also rent single cabins to individuals, couples, families, small groups, etc. We are developing our focus on stewardship of the land, facilities rental, healing work, creative work, and activism.
-A strong community of stewards and visionaries is evolving around the project, as we try to build a successful business and contribute to the Anderson Valley and to the world with high-powered galactivism.
+The focus from 2002 to 2008 was on renting the facility to retreat groups of up to 60 people, and on renting single cabins to individuals, couples, families, small groups, etc. An emphasis on stewardship of the land, facilities rental, healing work, creative work, and activism has been Frogwood’s goal for over 20 years.
+A strong community of stewards and visionaries has evolving around the project, as they built a successful business and contributed to the Anderson Valley and to the world with high-powered galactivism.